Lectionary Bible Studies and Sermons

 Second, he is running the secular agenda.
 Verses 6 and 7 seem to suggest that there is something, or someone, restraining his present activities, but this is not what the original Greek is saying.
 The word "restrain" is best translated "rule".
 What Paul is saying is that the antichrist is actually running things for the present.
 Remember, Satan has "the whole world in his hand" cf. Luke.4:5-8.

 Third, he deludes humanity, including believers, v9-12.
 His "coming", or better, his "presence", is similar to Christ's.
 He performs "miracles, signs and wonders", but they are "delusive marvels" and "evil".
 His focus is on those who are not confident in their salvation.
-At first reading, those who have "refused to love the truth and so be saved" may seem like godless pagans, but the description also covers "apostate" believers.
-When we fail to rest on gospel truth, our Lord leaves us with riddles, "a powerful delusion", a delusion which prepares us for judgement day.
+At first reading, those who have "refused to love the truth and so be saved" may seem like godless pagans, but the description also covers apostate believers.
+When we fail to rest on gospel truth, our Lord leaves us with riddles, "a powerful delusion", a delusion which moves us to judgement day.

-So there he is, Mr. Loss.
-There is only one place of safety in the presence of the antichrist and this is at the foot of the cross.
+So there he is, Mr. Loss, ever active, ever deceitful.
+He will have his day, but at the moment he is running amuck.
+There is only one place of safety in the presence of the antichrist and that is at the foot of the cross.

 Discussion